- This post contains affiliate links. Read more here.

 More Grooming Tips: Nails

 These claw clippers are available in two sizes (small/medium is appropriate for most cats) and come with detailed instructions for use.
-The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you going to cut.Shop on Amazon Shop on Chewy
+The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you’re going to cut.Shop on Chewy Shop on Amazon

 Let’s Talk About Fleas